COLREGS: Still Fit for Purpose ? [Update]

 Credit: SNSM Bandol

-At all times the sailors had the fear of the sea fall.
+Sailors have always been haunted by falling into the sea.
 Even with a trained crew, the operation of recovering a crew water fallen is risky, Already with the engine, even more with the sail.
-During my training years in Glénans Sailing School, each boarding was the opportunity to train consistently with this maneuver, sailing, striving to come "die" heave to windward of the unfortunate, fortunately materialized by a buoy moored in a bucket as drift anchor.
-But the real problem was not there.
+During my training years in Glénans Sailing School, Each boarding was an opportunity to systematically practice this maneuver, under sail, striving to come "die" heave to windward of the unfortunate, fortunately materialized by a buoy moored in a bucket as drift anchor.
+But that was not the real problem.
 It was above all not to lose sight of the crew, because come back to its fall position "reckoning" was virtually mission impossible.
-And today, with our sophisticated electronic means, it's not as easy as it sounds good… Read more …
+And still today, with our sophisticated electronic means, It's not as easy as you might think… Read more …

 Christmas shopping at the Nautic Paris

 For the first time since 5 years I'm not moving to the Paris Nautic boat show.
-And for the first time I do so not "stuck" ten hours per day on a stand of 9 m².
-And so for the first time I take the time to be interested - remotely, without jostling, without air conditioning, without Paris pollution - to products having a relationship with my field of investigation and which have caught my attention.
+And for the first time I am not "glued" ten hours a day to a 9 m².
+And so for the first time I take the time to be interested - remotely, without jostling, without air conditioning, without pollution in Paris – to various products related to my field of investigation and which have caught my attention.

-Some relate to security, other useful accessories, all have to do with mobile devices, smartphones or tablets, and some are truly innovative.
+Some concern security, others useful accessories, all of them have to do with mobile devices, smartphones or tablets, and some are really innovative.

 Read more …